-- CBD Topicals: Topical creams, lotions, salves, gels, rollers and sprays containing CBD are commonly used to alleviate pain and inflammation.
+- CBD Topicals: Topical creams, lotions, salves, gels, rollers and sprays containing CBD are commonly used for joint comfort and more.

 - CBD Edibles: Edibles, like gummies and chocolates, containing CBD are popular because they’re easy to use on the go.